 Tesla to hold AI Day in "about a month" for hiring - Musk

-(Reuters) - Tesla Inc chief Elon Musk is considering holding an AI Day in about a month, where the Silicon Valley billionaire will showcase the progress in AI software and hardware with an aim to recruit.
+June 21 (Reuters) - Tesla Inc (TSLA.O) chief Elon Musk is considering holding an AI Day in about a month, where the Silicon Valley billionaire will showcase the progress in AI software and hardware with an aim to recruit.

 "Looking at holding Tesla AI Day in about a month or so.
 Will go over progress with Tesla AI software & hardware, both training & inference.
 Purpose is recruiting," Musk tweeted on Monday.